-The picture of the little body of Aylan Kurdi, a Syrian refugee, which washed up on a beach in Turkey made even a ‘Devil’ to shed some tears.
-The boy was just 3 years old; he died at the Mediterranean Sea while fleeing with his family from the murderous war in Syria.
+The picture of the little body of Aylan Kurdi, a Syrian refugee, which washed up on a beach in Turkey made even a ‘Devil’ shed some tears.
+The boy was just 3 years old; he died in the Mediterranean Sea while fleeing with his family from the murderous war in Syria.

-Meanwhile, the Christian bible stated in Romans 6:23; “for the wages of sin is death…” And so, did Aylan die because of his sin or that of his parents?
+Meanwhile, the Christian bible states in Romans 6:23; “for the wages of sin is death…” And so, did Aylan die because of his sin or that of his parents?
 I have just asked the same question Jesus was asked by his disciples regarding the man that was born blind (John 9:2).

 And going by Jesus’ answer in John 9:3 (“neither hath this man sinned, nor his parents: but that the works of God should be made manifest in him”); Aylan died not because of his sins but to reveal the repercussion of NATO’s meddlesome in the Middle East and other people’s culture.

 In short, Aylan wouldn’t have been a fleeing refugee; how much more dying at the Mediterranean Sea if NATO didn’t arm some Sunni militias to fight President Assad of Syria.

 Incidentally, Mr. Assad warned America and its allies that they were arming terrorists.
 But NATO didn’t listen; Alas, ISIS was born.

 The activities of ISIS in Syria and Iraq have made the terror unleashed by Osama bin Laden and his al-Qaeda network look like child’s play.

 And the fear of ISIS pushed the family of Aylan to seek refuge in Europe.
 But the same NATO that created the crises in Syria shut their borders against Aylan and other Syrian refugees.